bayodelaoye/ravenhood/app/README_ROUTES.md

     ```json
     {
-      "message": "Spot couldn't be found"
+      "message": "Watchlist couldn't be created"
     }
     ```

-* Error response: Review from the current user already exists for the Spot
+* Error response: Watchlist from the current user already exists for the Spot
   * Status Code: 500
   * Headers:
     * Content-Type: application/json